jose-phric/Shoddy-JAI-API-Manager/README.md

 **Installation**
 1. Click the green *Code* button and choose *Download ZIP*.
 2. Open your browser and go to its extensions page.
 You can also just type *chrome://extensions/* in the address bar.
-    - If you're using Edge, Opera, or a similar browser, it will automatically take you to the right place, even if it says "chrome" in the URL.
+    * If you're using Edge, Opera, Firefox, or a similar browser, it will automatically take you to the right place, even if it says "chrome" in the URL.
 3. Turn on *Developer mode*.
 This is needed because you're installing the extension manually.
+If you're using Firefox, you can skip this step as there isn't any modes you need to enable.
+4. Install the extension.
-4. After enabling *Developer mode*, you'll see three options.
+    * **Chrome, Edge, Opera:** After enabling *Developer mode*, you'll see three options.
 Click *Load unpacked*.
 If you downloaded the ZIP file in step one, unzip it first.
 Most modern systems can do this without extra software, but you can use [7-Zip](https://www.7-zip.org/) or [WinRAR](https://www.win-rar.com/start.html?&L=0) if needed.
 Make sure all the files are in their own folder after unzipping, then select that folder.
+    * **Firefox:** Click the cog icon on the right side of the header at the top of the screen (not the one in the bottom-left labeled "Firefox settings").
+From the dropdown, choose *Install Add-on From File*.
+        * **If Firefox says the files are corrupt:** Open the ZIP and check if the extension files are inside a folder within the ZIP.
+If they are, extract everything, then select all the files (not the folder) and create a new ZIP.
+This way, opening the ZIP shows the files directly.
 5. If you had Janitor AI open while installing the extension, refresh the page(s) (Ctrl + R) for it to work.

 **Please Note:**